LED Walls & When to Spend the Extra Buck

 This is as simple as it sounds, indoors tiles are designed for indoors use, while outdoor tiles are designed for outdoors use.
 What are the differences then?
 The differences are typically in waterproof ratings, and the color of the face of each LED pixel.

-Unlike the IP ratings of an LED wall, the type of LED used is a bit more complicated to explain.
+Unlike the IP ratings, the type of LED lamps used is a bit more complicated to explain.
 The explanation requires us to explain few basic terms that will serve as an introduction to our next topic about “resolution” and “pixel pitch”.

 What is a Pixel?

 Each LED tile is made out of certain amount of “pixels” (for example 96 x 96 pixels).
-A pixel is a single light emitting unit that typically have RGB lights inside it (red, green, blue), and when put together, makes up a video screen that can display content.
-Any video screen is made out of pixels (for example, if you get very close to your television screen, you will be able to see the pixels, and the RGB lights in the, they are just much smaller and dense that it is harder to notice them).
+A pixel is a single light emitting unit that typically comprised of RGB lights (red, green, blue).
+When the pixels are put together, they make up a video screen that can display content.
+Any video screen is made out of pixels (for example, if you get very close to your television screen, you will be able to see the pixels, and the RGB lights in the, they are just much smaller and more dense that it is harder to notice them from a distance).
 A more official definition for a pixel – “a pixel is a minute area of illumination on a display screen, one of many from which an image is composed“.
 It is important to know about pixels because in our discussion about indoors vs. outdoors rated tiles, the color of the “face” of each pixel is different.
-An outdoors screen LED face color is typically grey while the face of an indoors LED pixel is black (typically a black face SMD LED).
-The difference in color makes indoors screens have a larger contrast ratio, and therefore, the quality of the image is typically better.
+An outdoors LED screen pixel face color is typically grey while the face of an indoors LED pixel is black (typically a black face SMD LED).
+The difference in color makes indoors screens have a greater contrast ratio, and therefore, the quality of the image is typically better.

-The other difference in pixels of indoors and outdoors LED is the brightness of the pixels, and the heat it is generating.
-A typical indoors tile will have brightness of 800-1500 nits, while an outdoors screen will be at 3,500-8000 nits.
-Physically, because a brighter LED pixel generates more heat than a less brighter one.
-The reason is that it is harder to put them close together without damaging the pixels next to them due to the heat emitted, and therefore, indoors screens can have more pixels “fit” into each tile, which increases the quality of video they can display.
-The latest technology offers a hybrid screen that is suitable for both indoors and outdoors – LED pixels that have a black face, but are still bright enough to display an image outdoors.
-The highest resolution of an hybrid led panel as of today is 3.9mm, which is 128 x 128 pixels per 0.5m LED tile.
+The latest technology in LED lamps offers a hybrid screen that is suitable for both indoors and outdoors – LED pixels that have a black face, but are still bright enough to display an image outdoors.
+The highest resolution of a hybrid led panel as of October 2018 is 3.9mm, which is 128 x 128 pixels per 0.5m LED tile.
 This lead us to our next discussion about resolution and pixel pitch.

 Resolution & Pixel Pitch:

 In digital video, resolution means the number of pixels displayed on a specific screen size.
-Each LED tile is consisted of certain amount of pixels, and the larger the amount of pixels condensed together in a tile, the higher the resolution, and therefore, the better the quality and clarity of the video screen.
+Each LED tile is consisted of certain amount of pixels, and the larger the amount of pixels condensed together in a tile, the higher the resolution.
+Therefore, the better the quality and clarity of the video screen.
 If you think about it, each video screen is made out of individual light bulbs that when put together can display a variety of colors that makes a picture.
-In the context of LED wall, the larger the amount of pixels per tile, the better the resolution, and the smaller the viewing distance.
+In the context of LED wall, the larger the amount of pixels per tile, the better the resolution, and the shorter the ideal viewing distance.

 How it is applicable to the decision about which LED wall to choose for your event?
 Resolution and viewing distance are tied together! if you have an event where the first row of seats are 8′ away from the screen, you want to make sure to choose an LED wall that will have a resolution that is high enough to allow a clear viewable image from 8′ away.
-On the other end, if you are hiring LED wall for an outdoors concert, and the viewing distance can be over 100′ away, so you can choose a wall that is lower in resolution, and therefore will be typically cheaper to rent.
+On the other end, if you hire LED wall for an outdoors concert, and the viewing distance is over 100′ away, you can choose a wall that is lower in resolution, and therefore will be typically cheaper to rent.